EWorldTools/WorldLoader/README.md

 External Libraries that's downloaded and used During Runtime:
 - [Cpp2IL](https://github.com/SamboyCoding/Cpp2IL) is licensed under the MIT License.
 See [LICENSE](https://github.com/SamboyCoding/Cpp2IL/blob/master/LICENSE) for the full License.

+## Legal Info

+WorldLoader is a project for Educational and Debug use ONLY

+	its NOT a loader for a certain game, its a universal unity Il2Cpp Game Loader!